 Wednesday, January 20, 2010

-Bible Story Hour is a year long Bible program originally begun by a group of mothers from the Ancaster Canadian Reformed church and written by Tessa Malda.
-The program is designed to familiarize young children (ages 3-6) with characters in the Old Testament, major lessons of the New Testament and a selection of much loved Psalms in a thematic way through songs, stories and crafts.
+Sunday Afternoon Bible Story Hour is a year long Bible Story program originally designed by a group of mothers from the Ancaster Canadian Reformed church, with the lessons written by Tessa Malda.
+The program is designed to familiarize young children (ages 3 to preschool) with characters in the Old Testament, major lessons of the New Testament and a selection of much loved Psalms in a thematic way through stories, songs and crafts. “ Teach them to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
+(Deuteronomy 11:19) Our primary intention is to familiarize the children with people and events in the Bible at an age appropriate level and with the songs that we may sing regularly in church to support the teaching that takes place at home and to prepare them for full-time church attendance.
+To this end, we felt that many available evangelism programs for preschoolers were not appropriate for our purposes.

 This program is designed to teach the children of believers who are also being taught by their parents to love God, and to know the history of salvation as revealed in the Bible.
 The lessons are not designed for evangelism - and so are well suited for use at any Bible Study sessions aimed at "covenant" preschoolers.